YutoKikuchi615/3DKImodel-and-HDBSCAN/README.md

 # Codes for "Intermediate Interaction Strategies for Collective Behavior"

 ## Citation
-Y.Kikuchi and M.Iwamoto, Intermediate Interaction Strategies for Collective Behavior, arXiv, 2025[https://doi.org/10.48550/arXiv.2507.09457]
+Y.Kikuchi and M.Iwamoto, Intermediate Interaction Strategies for Collective Behavior, arXiv, July 12, 2025[https://doi.org/10.48550/arXiv.2507.09457]

 Submitted to Physica A: Statistical Mechanics and its Applications